 Welcome to Bennington College.
-The men and women of the Bennington College Office of Campus Safety are dedicated to maintaining a safe campus atmosphere for everyone.
-However, we can only achieve a truly safe campus through the cooperation of all students, faculty, and staff.
-Each of us must assume personal responsibility by reporting and taking reasonable safety precautions.
+The staff of the Bennington College Office of Campus Safety are dedicated to maintaining a safe campus atmosphere for everyone.
+However, we can only achieve a truly safe campus through the cooperation of all community members.
+Each of us must assume personal responsibility by taking reasonable safety precautions and reporting anything suspicious or unsafe.